De-Escalation and Appropriate Use of Force Policy - Public Consultation

 Please note that all submissions made as part of the consultation will form part of the public record, and will be posted on the Board’s website as provided, with your name.
 Please ensure your submission (either as an attached file or as plain text) does not include any private information you do not wish to make public (e.g., phone number, email address, etc.).
 The contact information required by the form, and the field marked as "additional information" will not be made public.
 If you provide your submission via mail and wish to include your contact information or any additional information, please include them on a separate, clearly labeled sheet of paper.
 This additional information will not be considered as part of the consultation.

 The Board Office will review all submissions and consider further revisions to the draft revised Policy in accordance with the feedback received, before bringing the proposed revisions before the Board for its discussion.

-To assist the public in considering the different elements of the draft revised Policy, the Board Office will host two webinar events to review the draft revised Policy and to answer questions from the public.
-The webinars will be open to the general public, as well as livestreamed on YouTube.
+To assist the public in considering the different elements of the draft revised Policy, the Board Office has hosted two webinar events to review the draft revised Policy and to answer questions from the public.
+The webinars were livestreamed on YouTube.

 - Thursday, February 2, 5pm-6:30pm (view on YouTube)